ibm-cloud-docs/key-protect/create-import-tokens.md

 {: #create-import-token-api}

 Create an import token that's associated with your
-{{site.data.keyword.keymanagementserviceshort}} service instance by making a `POST` call to the following endpoint.
+{{site.data.keyword.keymanagementserviceshort}} instance by making a `POST` call to the following endpoint.

 ```